Gas storage in Etzel

 The operation of gas caverns requires specialized and state-of-the-art gas operating facilities that fall directly under the responsibility of the gas tenants.
 Currently, four operator consortia have longstanding ties to the Etzel site:

-- EGL: Etzel Gas-Lager (EGL) is a consortium of Uniper Energy Storage GmbH, Equinor Storage Deutschland GmbH and Total Etzel-Gaslager GmbH.
+- EGL: Etzel Gas-Lager (EGL) is a consortium of Uniper Energy Storage GmbH and Equinor Storage Deutschland GmbH.
 The gas storage facility has been in operation since 1993.
 Equinor Storage Deutschland is the contractor for EGL's above-ground facilities within the meaning of mining law, while STORAG ETZEL Service is EGL's technical operator.

 - EKB: Etzel-Kavernenbetriebsgesellschaft mbH & Co.
-KG (EKB) is a project of the consortium of companies BP Europe SE, Ørsted and GAZPROM Germania.
+KG (EKB) is a project of the consortium of companies BP Europe SE, Ørsted and SEFE Securing Energy for Europe GmbH.

-- ESE: The Etzel natural gas storage facility is a project of Uniper Storage GmbH, OMV Gas & Power GmbH, VNG - Verbundnetz Gas Aktiengesellschaft and Gas-Union.
+- ESE: ESE-Erdgasspeicher Etzel (ESE) is a is a cooperation of the companies Uniper Energy Storage GmbH, MET Speicher GmbH, OMV Gas Storage Germany GmbH and VNG Gasspeicher GmbH.
 The storage facility is operated by Uniper Storage GmbH.

-- FSG Crystal: Friedeburger Speicherbetriebsgesellschaft mbH Crystal is a joint project of EnBW Energie Baden-Württemberg Etzel Speicher GmbH and Électricité de France (EdF) Gas Deutschland GmbH.
+- FSG Crystal: Friedeburger Speicherbetriebsgesellschaft mbH Crystal (FSG Crystal) is a joint project of EnBW Energie Baden-Württemberg Etzel Speicher GmbH and Électricité de France (EdF) Gas Deutschland GmbH.

 Excellent gas infrastructure